surfer190/fixes/docs/networking/packet-guide-to-core-networking-protocols.md

 * ping target IP as proof of life - sends a ICMP echo request encapsulated in an IP packet, encapsulated in an ethernet frame
 * Same ARP would have been needed with Telnet, FTP or HTTP

-2. Semder and Target on Seperate LAN's
+2. Sender and Target on Separate LAN's

 * The destination node is on a remote LAN
 * Since Layer-2 MAC addressing is restricted to the local network, assistance is required from the designated **default gateway** that will route the frame to the destination network.
 * Router ARP behaviour is similar to that of the hosts
-* In this case the MAC address for the degault gateway is used but the IP address for the distant node
+* In this case the MAC address for the default gateway is used but the IP address for the distant node

 ## Additional Operations